About the Program

 For LDI Senior Fellows and PARC Fellows: Mentorship Opportunities

-Faculty involvement is a crucial element of the Get Experience in Aging Research Undergraduate Program (GEAR UP).
+Faculty involvement is a crucial element of GEAR UP.

-If you are interested in mentoring and collaborating with a GEAR UP Fellow on a specific project, please send a brief summary of the project and how much effort it would require to Chinwe Nwadiogbu.
-Mentors are recruited annually, and abstracts are due by March 1.
+If you are a Penn faculty member and interested in mentoring and collaborating with a GEAR UP Scholar on a specific project, please send a brief summary of the project and how much effort it would require to GEARUP@pennmedicine.upenn.edu.
+Mentors are recruited annually and abstracts are due by March 1.

 Leadership